marios-zindilis/website-sources/posts/running-multiple-instances-of-thunderbird/index.md

 title: Running multiple instances of Thunderbird
 Author: Marios Zindilis
 first-published: 2012-09-09
+description: How to run multiple instances of Thunderbird with different profiles
 ---

 You can run multiple instances of Thunderbird with different user profiles for each instance, by launching it from command line as: